 In eCommerce, the metric average order value (AOV) is the average amount customers spend each time they place an order.
 It’s a useful metric that can help you understand customer behavior.
 Based on AOV, you can make informed decisions about pricing, advertising, and market positioning, and marketing campaign planning.

 While you could hire a SharpSpring Agency to take advantage of marketing automation and estimate your AOV, you can also do it yourself.
 It is pretty straightforward, as you only need to know your total revenue and the number of orders.

-There’s also a positive correlation between AOV and your revenue.
+There’s also a positive correlation between AOV and your dropshipping salary.
 The more you sell on each order, the more revenue is generated.
 This is how to calculate average order value:

 Now that you know how to calculate average order value, arises the logical question.
 How to increase average order value?

 Don’t wait for success to come.
 Hire yourself and start your own dropshipping business